Job Shop Scheduling – High mix low volume problems and challenges

 Velocity Scheduling is NOT software but a visual scheduling system.
 It is a manual system that includes a visual planning board, as well as, a visual scheduling board.
 These boards are customized for your specific situation.
 Given all the complex challenges discussed above, you can imagine how important it is to customize any solution for your particular environment.

 To learn more, check out the ebook tab and the webinar tab.
 The ebook provides more information on the scheduling challenges and the traditional solutions while the 47 minute webinar provides the VSS solution.
+You can also see what other shops have done in the Testimonials & Case Studies tab under Resources.

 By Dr Lisa Lang